sebastianosrt/My-CTF-Challenges/m0lecon-2026-teaser/trailing-danger/writeup.md

 However, [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110#name-connection) allows the `Connection` header to carry multiple, comma-separated options, which must be parsed as independent tokens.
 If the token `close` appears anywhere in that list, the connection **must not persist** (see [RFC 9112](https://www.rfc-editor.org/rfc/rfc9112.html#name-persistence)).

+---

-When lighttpd encounters these headers in the trailers:
+When lighttpd encounters these headers:
 ```
 TE: trailers
 Upgrade: any